bdmendes/feup-comp-cheat-sheet/test1-cheat-sheet.md

 ##### LL(1): Predictive parsing
 - Sufficient for programming languages
-- For each non-terminal symbol, each rule must correspond to a different FIRST set (must left factor rules)
+- For each non-terminal symbol, the intersection of FIRST sets for each rule must be null (must left factor rules)
 - A parsing table maps non-terminals to input and corresponding rule to choose
 - Build the table based on NULLABLE, FIRST and FOLLOW
 - Rely on the parsing table and an auxiliary stack to parse input